 Risk management and operations staff provide independent assessment of valuation inputs, processes and outputs for accuracy within approved thresholds and determine any valuation adjustments that may be required.

 Other Nonmaterial Trading Activities

-➤ Refer to page 83 of the MD&A within Northern Trust's 2014 Annual Report for discussion regarding market risk associated with other trading activities.
+➤ Refer to page 83 within the Corporation's 2014 Annual Report for discussion regarding market risk associated with other trading activities.

 Economic Capital Methodology for Market Risk (Trading Book)